Cotah Ramaswami: Tennis

 In the summer of 1920, he won the singles title at the Leamington Open Tournament, that included all students in the university, he defeated Sir John Cecil F. Masterman in the final, and was awarded the Doherty Cup for his endeavours, the same year he was a quarter finalist at the Midland Counties Championships at Edgbaston.
 He won a 'half blue' that year, representing Cambridge in the doubles, and earned a blue in 1921.
 On a tour of Holland, he won the singles and the doubles partnering S. M. Hadi – another future first class cricketer.

 During the summer of 1921 he won the Hornsey Grass Courts tournament against the Malayan player David Henry Kleinman, he was also a losing finalist at the Warwickshire Championships, and the Sussex Championships.
 In 1922, Ramaswami represented India in the Davis Cup with Dr. A. H. Fyzee and A. A. Fayzee.
 India defeated Romania in the first round at Bristol but lost to Spain in Beckenham.
-Ramaswami played only in the doubles partnering Dr. Fayzee and won both his matches.
+Ramaswami played only in the doubles partnering Dr. Fyzee and won both his matches.
 The Spanish pair of Comte de Gomar and Flaquer, whom they beat in five sets, went on to play the doubles finals at Wimbledon in 1923.

 In 1922, Ramaswami took part in Wimbledon Championships, reaching the second round, the same year he won the Reigate LTC Tournament at Reigate against Charles G. Howard.
 In 1923 he won the singles title at the South of England Championships defeating Gordon Lowe in the final in three sets, the same year he was a losing finalist North London Hard Courts Championships (autumn meeting) at Hendon on clay.
 In February 1925 he won the Southern India Championships held at Madras against George H. Perkins.